analythium/openfaas-rstats-templates/README.md

 It is recommended to read the [OpenFaaS docs](https://docs.openfaas.com/) first and set up a local or remote [Kubernetes cluster](https://docs.openfaas.com/deployment/kubernetes/) or [faasd](https://docs.openfaas.com/deployment/faasd/) with
 OpenFaaS deployed.
-To get going quickly, follow the official OpenFaaS [workshop](https://docs.openfaas.com/tutorials/workshop/), read the book [Serverless For Everyone Else](https://gumroad.com/l/serverless-for-everyone-else) by Alex Ellis, or enroll into the free
+To get going quickly, follow the official OpenFaaS [workshop](https://docs.openfaas.com/tutorials/workshop/), or enroll into the free [Introduction to Serverless on Kubernetes](https://www.edx.org/course/introduction-to-serverless-on-kubernetes) course.

-[Introduction to Serverless on Kubernetes](https://www.edx.org/course/introduction-to-serverless-on-kubernetes) course.
+> If you are looking for the smallest footprint (single node), the book [Serverless For Everyone Else](https://gumroad.com/a/494294131/fKOcw) by Alex Ellis is highly recommended.

 See recommended [setup steps](https://github.com/analythium/openfaas-rstats-examples) for the R template examples.